Internships & Co-ops

 An internship is a form of experiential learning that integrates knowledge and theory learned in the classroom with practical application and skills development in a professional setting.
 Internships give students the opportunity to gain valuable applied experience and make connections in professional fields they are considering for career paths; and give employers the opportunity to guide and evaluate talent.

-Please note that the deadline for all students to register for an internship or co-op through the Career Services Center is Monday, June 9,2014 for Summer 2014 and Tuesday, September 30, 2014 for Fall 2014.
+Please note that the deadline for all students to register for an internship or co-op through the Career Services Center is Monday, January 26, 2015 for Spring 2015 and Friday, May 22, 2015 for Summer 2015.
 Please plan your internship recruitment accordingly, and contact us at 808-544-0230 if you have any questions or concerns.

 Click on the following links to learn more about our program.